mt-cly/VOC_semantic_evaluation/README.md

 more details shown in code ~
 # Accuracy
-I have check the eavaluation result of VOC12_val with VOC server result, and the comparation demonstrates the correction of code.
+I have checked the eavaluation result of VOC12_val with VOC server result, and the comparation demonstrates the correction of code.